Meet The Staff

-Rob is an Oxford Brookes University graduate who will be teaching history, geography and RE.
+Rob is an Oxford Brookes University graduate who teaches history and RE.
 He says: “As a humanities teacher my guiding principle is to provide students access to a curriculum which is relevant, not relatable.
 We must always strive to take students out of their comfort zones and widen their knowledge and experience of their world.”

 Veronique is a University of Strasbourg graduate who will be teaching French.
 She says: “I am delighted to have a blank canvas upon which to design the curriculum and to set up international links for a thriving language department.”

 Katrina will be teaching music and art.
 She studied at the University of Sussex.